cruwe/puppet-smartosvm/README.md

 puppet-smartosvm
 ================

-Puppet Type and Provider for Management of SmartOS Virtual Machines
+A type and provider for the  management of SmartOS virtual machines